evad1n/gsnake/README.md

 -   WASD or arrow keys for movement
 -   `p` to pause
 -   `r` to reset
--   `n` to go tick by tick while paused
+-   `n` to go frame by frame while paused

 ### Flags